In Catholic Primary Schools

 Bishop of Cairns, James Foley mandated the adoption of the Brisbane Archdiocesan Religious Education Guidelines for use in Cairns Diocese secondary schools from 2005, with compulsory use across the Diocese in 2006.

 The Brisbane Archdiocesan Religious Education Syllabus was introduced to the Brisbane Archdiocese in 1998.
-This syllabus is still mandated for use in Brisbane schools, however in light of current educational practice, it has been revised a number of times to include Outcomes and Essential Learnings modules which have been written for use from Years One to Ten.
+This syllabus is still mandated for use in Brisbane schools, however, in light of current educational practice, it has been revised a number of times to include Outcomes and Essential Learnings modules which have been written for use from Years One to Ten.

-The programme is based on sound theology expressed in contemporary language, articulated in accessible teacher background material which provides support even for teachers without a strong foundation in Religious Education.
+The programme is based on sound theology expressed in contemporary language, articulated in accessible teacher background material which provides support even for teachers without a strong foundation in Religion.
 The Religious Literacy approach, on which the programme is founded, is inclusive of students who have not benefited from prior religious education as well as those who come from a Catholic primary school background.
-It is also possible for students from other Christian traditions and other faiths to participate effectively in RE classes.
+It is also possible for students from other Christian traditions and other faiths to participate effectively in Religion classes.
 In this way the programme adequately caters for the diversity of both staff and students in the Diocese’s secondary colleges.

 The modules make use of a wide variety of best practice teaching strategies and contemporary resources including internet and multimedia which ensures a high level of engagement with the material presented, provides variety and maintains interest for both teachers and students.